caesar0300/FedoraQuest/README.md

 You dont need that good specs really.
 As long as you have 50mb of storage, python 3 or higher downloaded and Ren'Py you're good to go!
 Compiled releases may be released later on which won't require any extra packages.

+Feel free to contact me if you find any bugs, or have a suggestion!

+Alexander :)